 The most important thing above all else is to be yourself.
 Wear something that is reflective of you and your personality.
 If you are goofy and laid back, go with a casual look.
 If you are fun and bubbly, choose a fun outfit with color.
 If you are calm and reserved, go with something that is more relaxed and neutral.
 While it is easy to get caught up in aesthetics and what everyone else is doing, be sure to stay true to yourself.

-What it all comes down to is you be the best version of yourself.
+What it all comes down to is to be the best version of yourself.

 ALL THINGS MAKE UP